 SEARCH MIT MANAGEMENT

-Edward Roberts is the David Sarnoff Professor of Management of Technology, and the founder and chair of the Martin Trust Center for MIT Entrepreneurship at the MIT Sloan School of Management.
+Edward Roberts is the David Sarnoff Professor of Management of Technology, and the founder, chair and faculty director of the Martin Trust Center for MIT Entrepreneurship at the MIT Sloan School of Management.
 He is an expert in advanced technology management and entrepreneurship, a serial high-tech entrepreneur, and a leading angel investor.

 Professor Roberts has literally written the book on high-tech business creation and growth.
-His Entrepreneurs in High-Technology: Lessons from MIT and Beyond (Oxford University Press, 1991) won the Association of American Publishers Award for Outstanding Book in Business and Management.
+His Entrepreneurs in High-Technology: Lessons from MIT and Beyond (Oxford University Press, 1991) was the first research-based book on hi-tech entrepreneurship, and won the Association of American Publishers Award for Outstanding Book in Business and Management.
 He has authored over 160 articles and 11 books, the most recent being Innovation: Driving Product, Process, and Market Change (Jossey-Bass/Wiley, 2002).
 His major 2009 report (updated in 2011), Entrepreneurial Impact: The Role of MIT, documents the history of entrepreneurship at MIT and demonstrates the enormous economic impact generated by companies founded by MIT alumni.
+That study was wholly redone in 2014 with his colleague Professor Fiona Murray and published in 2015 as Entrepreneurship and Innovation at MIT: Continuing Global Growth and Impact.

-When not occupied with his MIT responsibilities, Roberts is actively involved as a co-founder, board member, and angel investor in many high-tech startups.
+When not occupied with his MIT responsibilities, Roberts is actively involved as a cofounder, board member, and angel investor in many high-tech startups.
 He was the CEO and co-founder of Pugh-Roberts Associates, Inc. (1963), an international management consulting firm specializing in system dynamics, strategic planning, and technology management, sold in 1990 to PA Consulting Group.
 He is a director of Medical Information Technology, Inc. (Meditech)—a leading producer of healthcare information systems which he co-founded in 1969.
-He is also a co-founder and a director of Sohu.com, Inc. (1995), a leading Chinese Internet firm that was among the earliest in China.
-In addition, he co-founded and served for 18 years as a general partner of the Zero Stage Capital and First Stage Capital Equity Funds, a group of venture capital funds investing in early-stage technology-based firms.
-Later Roberts became a co-founding (and then the longest serving) member of CommonAngels, Inc., the largest angel group in Greater Boston.
+He is also a cofounder and a director of Sohu.com, Inc. (1996), a leading Chinese Internet firm that was among the earliest in China.
+In addition, he cofounded and served for 18 years as a general partner of the Zero Stage Capital and First Stage Capital Equity Funds, a group of venture capital funds investing in early-stage technology-based firms.
+Later Roberts became a cofounding (and then the longest serving) member of CommonAngels, Inc., the largest angel group in Greater Boston.

-Over many years Dr. Roberts has been a director and co-founder of numerous emerging technology companies, including Advanced Magnetics (now AMAG Pharmaceuticals), Interactive SuperComputing (sold to Microsoft), InTouch Systems (sold to Comverse Technologies), Inverness Medical Technologies (now part of Johnson & Johnson), Pegasystems, and Tyco Laboratories (now Tyco International).
-In addition to Meditech and Sohu.com, Roberts’s current board memberships include Cooper Human Systems, Daktari Diagnostics, DynoMedia (Beijing), PR Restaurants, and Visible Measures.
+Over many years Dr. Roberts has been a director and cofounder of numerous emerging technology companies, including Advanced Magnetics (now AMAG Pharmaceuticals), Interactive SuperComputing (sold to Microsoft), InTouch Systems (sold to Comverse Technologies), Inverness Medical Technologies (now part of Johnson & Johnson), Pegasystems, and Tyco Laboratories (now Tyco International).
+In addition to Meditech and Sohu.com, Roberts’s current board memberships include PR Restaurants, Visible Measures and Cannonball.

 Roberts holds four degrees from MIT: an SB and SM in electrical engineering, an SM in management, and a PhD in economics.